faceach/ETUI/doc/Code_Review_Essential.md

     2. 'Position: fixed' need to get fixed. (use webkit transform!)

-    3. UI that combined by sprites will has gap between edges.
+    3. UI elements that combined by sprites will has gap between edges.

-    4. Font-size generally has 2 pixel larger then the one on mac or pc.
+    4. Be careful font-size generally has 2 pixel larger then the one on mac or pc.

 3. IE6 compatibilities